Skip to content

 Routing and Controllers

 Open routes/web.php and define a route that returns a view.
 As your application grows, controllers keep your logic organised, and Blade templates let you build dynamic, reusable interfaces with minimal syntax.
+Pair Blade with a utility-first workflow and you can build modern, responsive UIs without hand-writing CSS.
 Combine these three pieces and you already have the foundation of a real web application.

 Route::get('/welcome', function () {